 - Nausea, vomiting, and diarrhea, etc.

 Ghee has little to no casein or lactose, meaning even dairy-sensitive people can usually consume it.
-It blends into Bulletproof Coffee well and is a decent substitute for butter in most of the recipes, although it’s oilier than butter and may change the texture of a dish slightly.
+It blends into Bulletproof Coffee well and is a healthy substitute to butter in most of the keto and Paleo recipes, although it’s oilier than butter and may change the texture of a dish slightly.
 Moreover, ghee is a flavorful taste enhancer, but butter lacks that quality.

-If you do prepare bulletproof coffee with ghee, certainly it won’t foam the way butter does so your expectation for getting a frothy latte top my not come true.
-But still its tasty and energetic, may be better than butter made variety.
+If you do prepare bulletproof coffee with ghee, certainly it won’t foam the way butter does, so your expectation for getting a frothy latte top may not come true.
+But still, it’s tasty and energetic, maybe better than butter-made variety.

 For users, ghee and butter are made up of diverse components.
-Butter on its own is included of butterfat (roiled from cream), water, and milk solids.
+Butter on its own contains butterfat (roiled from cream), water, and milk solids.
 Ghee, which is reduced from butter, is only made up of butterfat.

-Unlike butter, ghee, and other types of clarified butter comprises no lactose and are very low in casein content, which makes them an perfect substitute to regular butter for those with dairy and lactose intolerance.
-However, sometimes ghee may contain trace amounts of casein and lactose, so it should still be evaded if you’re truly allergic or insensitive.
+Unlike butter, ghee and other types of clarified butter comprises no lactose and are very low in casein content, which makes them a perfect substitute to regular butter for those with dairy and lactose intolerance.
+However, sometimes ghee may contain trace amounts of casein and lactose, so it should be better if you do for grass=fed cultured ghee.

-Ghee can be used in different recipes that need solid fats, such as butter or coconut oil.
-However, ghee offers slightly nutty taste, which may enhance flavor of cooking —in a different way.
+Ghee can be used in different recipes that need cooking fats, such as butter or coconut oil.
+However, ghee offers a slightly nutty taste, which may enhance the flavor of cooking —in a different way.

-Ghee vs. butter for keto diet should not be decided on its taste or for the fat content only.
+Grass-fed Ghee vs. Butter for the Keto diet should not be decided on its taste or for the fat content only.
 The utility of ghee is best assessed if all the ghee benefits are analyzed.
-Ghee offers good fats and its vitamin and antioxidant content is helpful for maintaining a good balance of energy, endurance, and immunity of body.
+Ghee offers good fats, and its vitamin and antioxidant content are helpful for maintaining a good balance of energy, endurance, and immunity of the body.

 Regarding the intake of ghee and butter, both the item should be consumed in moderation.
-The success of keto diet largely depends on portion control and in this aspect both the dairy products may induce extra body weight unless their intake gets restricted.
-Grass fed ghee is being considered for Keto diet for its versatility.
+The success of the Keto diet largely depends on portion control, and in this aspect, both dairy products may induce extra body weight unless their intake gets restricted.
+Grass-fed ghee vs. butter is being considered for the Keto diet for its versatility.

-In keto diet protein intake is a vital factor.
-Ghee instead of butter can be used for cooking non veg items.
-Keto recipes can be cooked better with ghee, instead of butter.
+In the Keto diet, protein intake is a vital factor.
+Ghee instead of butter can be used for cooking non-veg items.
+Keto recipes can be cooked better with ghee instead of butter.

-The success of keto diet largely depends on the quality fat intake and lifestyle modification.
+The success of the Keto diet largely depends on the quality of fat intake and lifestyle modification.
 With proper lifestyle and moderate ghee in diet, the rate of success of ketogenic diet gets obviously boosted.
 If we compare ghee and butter, you will find the compatibility of ghee is better than butter.
-Therefore for a successful Keto diet, you may consider the inclusion of grass fed ghee in your diet with moderation.
+Therefore for a successful Keto diet, you may consider the inclusion of grass-fed ghee in your diet with moderation.